the-coded-type/pixel-and-paper/README.md

 * Paged.js render caching

 ## Support and Contributing 🤝
-If you run into bugs or have a feature request, please on GitHub.
+If you run into bugs or have a feature request, please open an issue on GitHub.
 Pull requests are always welcome!

 ## License
-Pixel and Paper is released under the MIT license.
+Pixel and Paper is released under the [MIT license](/LICENSE.md).

 ## Maintainer
 I'm IKO, a web developer and zine publisher.